VynOpenSource/ultralytics/README.md

     .
     .
     .
+    # Output of the model is the same as the input
+    return modified_label
 ```

 The purpose of `ambiguous_classes` and `mapping_classes` is the following: Imagine that we have a small dataset of